josephkwkim/Engee/README.md

 * Seaborn

 # Startup
-1. run start.bat to activate the flask server on localhost:5000
+1. run start.bat to activate the flask server on a local host
 2. navigate to views/website/index.html to launch the web application

 # Screenshots